-- (1) An Authorised Firm is a Bank if it is authorised to conduct the Regulated Activity of Accepting Deposits. - (2) An Authorised Firm is a Bank even if it is also authorised to conduct any other Regulated Activity or activity.
-The authorisation for Accepting Deposits qualifies an Authorised Firm as a Bank.
+- (1) An Authorised Firm is a Bank if it is authorised to conduct the Regulated Activity of Accepting Deposits and/or Opening and Operating Bank Accounts. - (2) An Authorised Firm is a Bank even if it is also authorised to conduct any other Regulated Activity or activity.
+The authorisation for Accepting Deposits and/or Opening and Operating Bank Accounts qualifies an Authorised Firm as a Bank.